-BLOCK TRANSFER: Transferring to Brescia University from Chatfield College or from one of Kentucky's community and technical colleges (KCTCS) is simple, using the block transfer agreement.
-Brescia University's Block Transfer Agreement awards any graduate from Chatfield or a KCTCS institution with an Associate of Arts or an Associate of Science degree a minimum of sixty (60) transfer credits (but no more than 67, or 76 from Chatfield), and junior class standing.
+Transferring to Brescia University from one of Kentucky's community and technical colleges (KCTCS), and especially from Owensboro Community and Technical College (OCTC), is simple, using what was formerly termed "the block transfer agreement," that is, an articulation agreement in which, after a mutual review of courses within both institutions, Brescia University accepts from any graduate from a KCTCS institution (including OCTC) with an Associate of Arts or an Associate of Science degree a minimum of sixty (60) transfer credits (but no more than 67), and junior class standing.

-An Associate of Arts or an Associate of Science degree will also satisfy forty-eight (48) hours of Brescia University's General Education Requirements (GERs), provided the student completes at least one class in world history, modern language, literature, fine arts, philosophy, and religion.
-Any of these courses not completed at a KCTCS institution or at Chatfield must be completed at Brescia University.
-In addition, at least six (6) upper-division credit hours (300- or 400-level) of Brescia's General Education courses must be completed as part of the student's free electives.
-It is possible for Chatfield College students to transfer six (6) upper-division GERs, as well as a second theology class, thus meeting Brescia's General Education Requirements.
+A KCTCS Associate of Arts or an Associate of Science degree will also satisfy forty-eight (48) hours of Brescia University's General Education Requirements (GERs), provided the student completes at least one class in world or global history, modern world language, literature, fine arts, philosophy, and religion.
+Any of these courses not completed at a KCTCS institution must be completed at Brescia University.
+In addition, at least six (6) upper-division credit hours (300- or 400-level) of Brescia's General Education courses must be completed as part of the student's free electives toward a baccalaureate degree.